A proud day for Posh star Hector Kyprianou as he makes international debut

 and live on Freeview channel 276

-Among the starters for Norway are Premier League stars Erling Haaland, Martin Odegaard and Sander Berge.

-Cyprus are yet pick up a point on their five European Championship qualifying matches so far.

-Also on Thursday, both Ronnie Edwards and Jadel Katongo started for England U20s- now known at the Elite Squad in an Elite League match away in Romania.
+Also on Thursday, both Ronnie Edwards and Jadel Katongo started for England U20s - now known as the men’s Elite Squad – in an Elite League match away in Romania.

 Edwards played the whole 90 minutes and Katongo was substituted after 68 minutes of a 2-0 defeat in Bucharest.

-England return home to face Portugal at Stadium MK on Tuesday (October 17).
+England return home to face Portugal at MK Dons FC on Tuesday (October 17, 7pm.).